How to: Choose Snow Tires

 Studless snow tires work well on slush and packed snow.
 They get traction through wide, deep grooves and lots of irregular surfaces with sharp edges.
 This allows the rubber to cut through snow and grip the road.

-Studded tires provide the best traction you can get, even when you’re encountering ice.
-Studs are lightweight pins that are arrayed across the tread.
-Like claws on a snowshoe, they dig in to slick surfaces.
+Studded tires provide the best traction you can get, even when you're encountering ice or packed snow.
+Studs are lightweight, small metal spikes that are staggered across the tread.
+They help break through packed snow and ice-covered roads to give you better traction.
 Note: Extra tread depth is needed to accommodate studs, so studded tire size options are limited.
 Also, the times of year when studded tires are allowed on the road vary by state.
 Here’s a guide to studded tire regulations.

 It’s a question of time and money.
 Here’s a way to decide: